jj5/kickass-crypto/README.md

 function.

 This library aims to ensure that the data it encrypts is as secure as the secret keys used to encrypt it.
-Also measures are taken to ensure that the encrypted data is tamperproof.
+Also measures are taken in an attempt to ensure that the encrypted data is tamperproof.

 **_This library can't solve the hard problem of key management._**